 - Application Form V3 (September 2020) Word version.
 Pdf version.

 - Requirements for Funding Recipients (September 2020)

-The next application deadline is 26 October 2020.
-Decisions will be shared with applicants before the end of November 2020.
-Application dates for 2021 will be detailed soon.
-They are likely to be February/March and October/November.
+The next application deadline is 8 March 2021 for activity to take place before April 2022.
+Decisions will be shared with applicants before the end of March 2021.
+Additional future application dates will be detailed in 2021.
+They are likely to be twice per annum in February/March then October/November.